Edge of See: Twilight Engines

 - Visiting all three batteries from Headlands Center for the Arts on foot takes approximately 1.5 hours hiking on paved and dirt paths.

-- Remember, you can only see the light sculptures using the augmented reality app on your GPS-enabled smart phone or tablet.
+- Remember, you can only see the light sculptures using the augmented reality app on your GPS-enabled iOS mobile device.
 There is no cellphone reception or WiFi at the sites, so you must download the app before you go.

 - The batteries are located within the Marin Headlands, part of the Golden Gate National Recreation Area; visit the Park website for hours.